ciminilab/GoogleSummerOfCode/README.md

     </tr>
     <tr>
       <td>Expand our wrapped tool list</td>
-      <td>You create one or more containers for image analysis tools or algorithms, and/or fill out config files and test interfaces for several existing containers</td>
+      <td><div class="long-description">You create one or more containers for image analysis tools or algorithms, and/or fill out config files and test interfaces for several existing containers</div></td>
       <td>Small (4-5 tools) through Medium (10-20 tools)</td>
       <td>Docker, CI/CD, LinkML</td>
       <td><a href="https://github.com/bethac07">@bethac07</a></td>